Amanda Waller (DC Extended Universe): Destroying Project Starfish

-Waller deploys two Task Force X groups in Corto Maltese following a coup to disrupt the country’s "Project Starfish", revealed to be a mission to conceal America’s role in the project.
-The first squad, led by Flag and also including Harley Quinn, Captain Boomerang, and several others, attacks via amphibious warfare and save for Flag, Quinn, T.D.K., and Weasel, is annihilated by Corto Maltese defenses, with Quinn being captured and T.D.K. and Weasel being left for dead but still had survived.
-Waller personally executes Savant for desertion by remotely detonating an explosive planted in his head.
-The second squad, consisting of Robert DuBois / Bloodsport, whom Waller personally blackmails into joining by threatening to incarcerate his daughter Tyla, Chris Smith / Peacemaker, Cleo Cazo / Ratcatcher 2, and Abner Krill / Polka-Dot Man, infiltrates while the Corto Maltese military is distracted by the first squad.
+Waller deploys two Task Force X groups, each squad initially unaware of the existence of the other, in Corto Maltese following an anti-American coup to disrupt the country’s "Project Starfish", revealed to be also a mission to conceal America’s role in the inhumane experiments while besides destroying the said project before being weaponized by the new regime.
+The first squad, led by Rick Flag and also including Harley Quinn, Captain Boomerang, and several others, attacks via amphibious warfare and save for Flag, Quinn, and teammates Cory Pitzner / T.D.K. and "John Doe" / Weasel, is annihilated by Corto Maltesean defenses, with Flag being rescued by the local rebellion group, the Freedom Fighters, Quinn being captured by the military and T.D.K. and Weasel being left for dead but still had survived.
+Waller personally executes a terrifying teammate Brian Durlin / Savant for desertion by remotely detonating an explosive planted in his head.
+The second squad, consisting of Robert DuBois / Bloodsport, whom Waller personally blackmails into joining and leading the second team by threatening to incarcerate his daughter Tyla into Belle Reve, Chris Smith / Peacemaker, Nanaue / King Shark, Cleo Cazo / Ratcatcher 2 and her pet rat Sebastian, and Abner Krill / Polka-Dot Man, infiltrates while the Corto Maltesean military is distracted by the first squad, which was merely a deliberate decoy.